Hiring and Employment

 - Interim administrative appointments or assignments

 In light of ISU’s commitment to equal opportunity, a search waiver requested for situations outside of those listed above shall only be used in exceptional circumstances.
-Exceptions to this policy must be requested from a HR service delivery team and will be approved by the AVP of Equal Opportunity or a designee.
+Exceptions to this policy must be requested from a UHR service delivery team and will be approved by the Director of Equal Opportunity or a designee.
 Ordinarily, such requests will be based on documented evidence that qualified candidates are unlikely to be available through an open recruitment, or that an extended recruitment period would risk negating an opportunity to hire a member of an under represented group. top

 It may be necessary for the institution to reorganize or restructure the operations of the university to further strategic goals or improve operational efficiency.
 Campus leadership shall work with University Human Resources and the Office of Equal Opportunity to create a fair and equal process for impacted employees.
 The process will be designed to balance the strategic goals of the restructure with consideration for the impacted employees.